Gov. Parson announces $1M grant to Urban League for expansion of crime de-escalation program

-ST. LOUIS- Gov. Mike Parson announced a $1 million grant for the Urban League of St. Louis in an effort to help de-escalate crime.
+ST. LOUIS – Missouri Governor Mike Parson visited St. Louis on Wednesday to announce a $1 million grant for the Urban League of St. Louis in an effort to help de-escalate crime.
 The money will be used for the expansion of the Serving Our Streets Initiative.

-Gov. Parson has focused a lot of attention lately on fighting violent crime in St. Louis.
-He even called a special session on the issue this summer.

-Gov. Parson says Serving Our Streets utilizes trained Urban Engagement Specialists that focus on engagement that will build relationships in targeted areas.

 As of Tuesday, there were 191 homicides so far this year in St. Louis.
 That is more than all of 2018 and close to surpassing 2019.